Odd degree number fields with odd class number: Proof of the main theorems

 Since Theorem \ref{thmacceptablefam} implies Theorems \ref{thm:avgforfields}, \ref{thm:avgforcubicfields}, and \ref{thm:avgfororders}, it remains to prove Theorem \ref{cor:oddclassno}.
 We first prove a corollary of Theorem \ref{thm:avgforfields} and Theorem \ref{thm:avgforcubicfields} on the proportion of maximal orders in $\fR^{r_1,r_2}_{J,\max}$ which have odd (narrow) class number.

 \begin{cor} Fix an odd integer $n \geq 3$ and signature $(r_1,r_2)$.
-If $\fR \subset \fR^{r_1,r_2}_{J,\max}$ corresponds to an acceptable set of degree $n$ polynomials, then: \begin{itemize} \item[\rm (a)] A positive proportion $($at least $1 - 2^{1 - r_1 - r_2})$ of maximal orders in $\fR$ have odd class number. \item[\rm (b)] If $r_2$ is also assumed to be nonzero, then a positive proportion $($at least $1 - 2^{- r_2})$ of $\fR$ have odd narrow class number.
+If $\fR \subset \fR^{r_1,r_2}_{J,\max}$ corresponds to an acceptable set of binary $n$-ic forms, then: \begin{itemize} \item[\rm (a)] A positive proportion $($at least $1 - 2^{1 - r_1 - r_2})$ of maximal orders in $\fR$ have odd class number. \item[\rm (b)] If $r_2$ is also assumed to be nonzero, then a positive proportion $($at least $1 - 2^{- r_2})$ of $\fR$ have odd narrow class number.
 Thus, at least a proportion of $1 - 2^{-r_2}$ of $\fR$ have narrow class number equal to the class number. \end{itemize} \end{cor}

-\begin{proof} Fix a signature $(r_1,r_2)$, and suppose a lower proportion than $1 - 2^{1-r_1-r_2}$ of rings of integers of number fields with signature $(r_1,r_2)$ that correspond to integral binary $n$-ic forms have odd class number.
+\begin{proof} Fix a signature $(r_1,r_2)$, and suppose for the sake of a contradiction that a lower proportion than $1 - 2^{1-r_1-r_2}$ of rings of integers of number fields with signature $(r_1,r_2)$ that correspond to integral binary $n$-ic forms have odd class number.
 This implies that a larger proportion than $2^{1-r_1-r_2}$ of such maximal orders would have nontrivial $2$-torsion subgroup in their class group and thus have $|\Cl_2| \geq 2$.
-Then the limsup of the mean number of 2-torsion elements in class groups of such maximal orders would be strictly larger than $1 + \frac{1}{2^{n-1-r_2}}$, contradicting Theorem \ref{thm:avgforfields}(a), Theorem \ref{thm:avgforcubicfields}(a), Theorem \ref{thm:avgforcubicfields}(b), or Corollary 3 in \cite{BV3}.
+Then the limsup of the mean number of $2$-torsion elements in class groups of such maximal orders would be strictly larger than $1 + \frac{1}{2^{n-1-r_2}}$, contradicting Theorem \ref{thm:avgforfields}(a), Theorem \ref{thm:avgforcubicfields}(a), Theorem \ref{thm:avgforcubicfields}(b), or Corollary 3 in \cite{BV3}.

-Now suppose a lower proportion than $1 - 2^{-r_2}$ of maximal orders in number fields of signature $(r_1,r_2)$ in $\fR$ have odd narrow class number.
+Now suppose for the sake of a contradiction that a lower proportion than $1 - 2^{-r_2}$ of maximal orders in number fields of signature $(r_1,r_2)$ in $\fR$ have odd narrow class number.
 We would then be able to conclude that a larger proportion than $2^{-r_2}$ of such maximal orders would have at least two distinct $2$-torsion elements in its narrow class group.
-Then the limsup of the mean number of 2-torsion elements in the narrow class groups of such maximal orders would be strictly larger than $1 + 2^{-r_2}$, contradicting Theorem \ref{thm:avgforfields}(b).
+Then the limsup of the mean number of $2$-torsion elements in the narrow class groups of such maximal orders would be strictly larger than $1 + 2^{-r_2}$, contradicting Theorem \ref{thm:avgforfields}(b).
 When $n = 3$, note that the narrow class group of a complex cubic field is always equal to its class group. \end{proof}

-Theorem \ref{cor:oddclassno} now follows Corollary \ref{cor:posprop} in conjunction with Theorem 2 in \cite{birchmerriman}, which implies that a ring is represented only finitely often in $\fR^{r_1,r_2}_{J,\max}$.